 The purpose of these provisions is to regulate the design and development of the Day Use Commercial areas in Planning Area 2 of Dana Point Harbor in a manner that is incidental to the higher priority coastal-dependent and coastal related boating, boating support and water oriented commercial and recreational uses.
 It is an objective of this Section to permit a variety of compatible uses and facilities supportive of the general community and serve the regional recreational needs of residents and guests of the County of Orange and City of Dana Point.
-These regulations permit conventional commercial retail, entertainment and recreation uses in accordance with the layout and design, maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table in Chapter II-17, Revitalization Plan and Statistical Table Regulations and Procedures.
+These regulations permit conventional commercial retail, entertainment and recreation uses in accordance with the layout and design, maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table Regulations and Procedures.